American Distilling Institute

-The American Distilling Institute (ADI), is the major trade association for the craft / micro distillery industry in the United States representing over 2000 licensed craft distilleries operating in the United States.
+The American Distilling Institute (ADI), is a professional association for the craft / micro distillery industry in the United States representing the over 2600 licensed craft distilleries operating in the United States.

 History

 The American Distilling Institute was the United States' first association for the craft distillery industry since prohibition.
-It was founded in 2003 when there were only ~60 distilleries as state regulations in the United States eased and began to allow small distilleries to operate again.
+It was founded in 2003 when there were only ~25 craft distilleries as state regulations in the United States eased and began to allow small distilleries to operate again.
 Prior to prohibition there were over 2000 local distilleries.
 However, after prohibition was lifted, careful management of government regulation (the three tier system) by the largest distilleries and wholesalers to minimize competition blocked most distilleries from reopening.

 Membership

-ADI's membership comprises mainly small and mid-sized distilleries.
+ADI's membership comprises mainly small to mid-sized distilleries and their employees.

 Annual conference

 The first conference was held in 2004 at St. George Distillery in Alameda, CA.

-Craft spirits judging
+International spirits competition

-The American Distilling Institute has held its annual Judging of Craft Spirits since 2007 and is the oldest and largest craft spirits competition.
+The American Distilling Institute has held its annual spirits competition since 2007 and is the oldest and largest craft spirits competition.
 Distillers from all over the world submit entries which are blind tasted and evaluated by experts in the Spirits industry.
 All entries are scored and feedback is provided on all entries.
-ADI Judging results are announced at the annual Awards Gala.
+Results for best in class winners are announced at the annual Awards Gala.